 A picture is not worth a thousand words.
 Nor do actions speak louder than words.
 Words are actions.
 To form a word—whether written or spoken—involves muscle, movement and energy.
 A word is the definition of an action.
 Words are the most accessible and precious tool that humankind has.
 Everyone has equal access to them, and can convey them in defense or attack, fondness or hate, good or ill.
 How one uses words to form language varies according to experience, exposure and education, but words are the egalitarian, connective tissue of society.
 Words have started, and ended wars; built empires, and destroyed nations.
 They have written what we are told is history; confirmed unions; and established laws.
 They have damaged, healed, killed and saved, millions of people.
 Words are the strongest actions ever taken.
 They ought to be revered, and handled with the utmost care.

 But in contemporary art, words, and their potential, are being butchered—pillaged, subjugated, and bankrupted.
 They are deprived of context, separated from intellect, and sold into the art world black market of cheap gimmicks, and fleeting attention.
 They are carjacked as the vehicles for the decrepit ideas of stupid, incompetent artists, and their craven dealers, looking for post-worthy memes, and brainless likes.
-This assault is undermining the power of words as a mechanism for progress—flaying their sanctity, and beggaring their capacity for resolution, reciprocity, and understanding.
+This assault is undermining the power of words as a mechanism for progress and beggaring their capacity for resolution, reciprocity, and understanding.

-That Freight and Volume gave space to this atrocity highlights how severe and shameful is their dereliction of duty as stewards of contemporary art.
+That Freight and Volume gave space to this atrocity highlights how severe and shameful is their dereliction of duty as stewards of linguistic art.
 The gallery’s press release claims that; “Working with the most elemental qualities of color, light and form, she corporealizes them into mirage-like objects that quiver between representation and perceptual experience, querying the inevitable slippage amongst our simultaneous systems of perception, sensory experience, and rational cognition.”
 A tornado obliterating a library would leave behind a more coherent trail of words than that schizophrenic babble.

 Far more astute and involved, but still problematic, is Andrea Bowers’s exhibition, “Think of Our Futures,” At Andrew Kreps Gallery.
 Its central feature is a video of a young, female activist from the Standing Rock Sioux tribe, who is opposed to the Dakota Access Pipeline, discussing sacred spaces in her ancestral landscape.
 Bowers’s project of highlighting environmental damage through the voices of resisters, is noble and urgent, but her ideas are weightier than her execution can manage.
 Unfortunately, Bowers has also made large, neon sculptures in plant and leaf motifs, that contain ecofeminist quotes.
-The bright, green foliage, and stark, white writing are initially appealing, but the predictable, pat slogans she has relied upon undermine the work’s novelty.
+The bright, green foliage, and stark, white writing are initially appealing, but the predictable, pat slogans she has relied upon undermine the work.

 Bowers’s hasn’t asked much from language, relying on peppy citations, and choir-preaching tropes, that devolve into sentimentality—“women have always thought like mountains,” “my body is not for the taking,” “resist, reuse, restore.”
 They may be valid battlecries, but their ubiquity, and momentum in media headlines, on demonstration placards, and as socio-political mantras, leave them superfluous as art.
 There is no literary comment or advancing principle here that hasn’t been produced in a newspaper to greater effect.
 Merely parroting well-trodden touchstones does nothing to expand their intentions, or evolve discourse.
 Despite her vital subject matter, Bowers’s wordy sloppiness places the work behind the curve.
 That isn’t where art belongs.